 - (A) Junior Championships (Boys/Girls).
 Each Federation affiliated to the IWWF shall have the right to select a team comprised of four members with a maximum of three of any one sex, to represent it in the Junior World Barefoot Championships. - (B) Open Championships (Men/Women).
-Each Federation affiliated to the IWWF shall have the right to select a team comprised of six members with a maximum of five of any one sex, to represent it in the Open World Barefoot Championships. - (C) Senior Championships (Gentlemen/Ladies).
-Each Federation affiliated to the IWWF shall have the right to select a team comprised of four members with a maximum of three of any one sex, to represent it in the Senior World Barefoot Championships. - (D) Reserve Skiers.
+Each Federation affiliated to the IWWF shall have the right to select a team comprised of six members with a maximum of five of any one sex, to represent it in the Open World Barefoot Championships. - (C) Reserve Skiers.
 Each Federation shall furthermore have the right to nominate two reserve skiers to each team.
 Prior to the start of the tournament and at the discretion of the Team Representative, reserve skiers may be substituted in for any reason.
 After the start of the tournament skiers shall only be replaced by reserves due to injury.
-The injured skier shall not compete in the tournament after replacement is made. - (1) A reserve skier shall take part only in those events of which the first round has not yet started at the time the replacement is made. - (2) The reserve skiers, if not called upon shall have the right to ski as independents if so qualified.
+The injured skier shall not compete in the tournament after replacement is made. - A reserve skier shall take part only in those events of which the first round has not yet started at the time the replacement is made. - (2) The reserve skiers, if not called upon shall have the right to ski as independents if so qualified. - (3) Reserve skiers replacing skiers of the opposite sex shall not participate in any event in which the first round for the skier they are replacing has started at the time the replacement is made, e.g. a male reserve who is replacing a female skier shall not ski in a male jump if the female jump first round has already started.

-- (3) Reserve skiers replacing skiers of the opposite sex shall not participate in any event in which the first round for the skier they are replacing has started at the time the replacement is made, e.g. a male reserve who is replacing a female skier shall not ski in a male jump if the female jump first round has already started. - (4) Any scores posted by a reserve skier while skiing as an independent shall never count toward Team Overall calculations. - (E) Team Representative.
-Each team shall select a representative whose name shall be given to the Chief Judge at least 72 hours before the start of the tournament. - (F) Independent Representative.
+- (4) Any scores posted by a reserve skier while skiing as an independent shall never count toward Team Overall calculations. - (D) Team Representative.
+Each team shall select a representative whose name shall be given to the Chief Judge at least 72 hours before the start of the tournament. - (E) Independent Representative.
 Federations shall select a representative whose name shall be given to the Chief Judge at least 72 hours before the start of the tournament.